Freddie Freeman Player Props: Dodgers vs. White Sox

-On Wednesday, Freddie Freeman (hitting .263 in his past 10 games) and the Los Angeles Dodgers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 10:10 PM ET.
+Freddie Freeman -- .278 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Chicago White Sox, with Dylan Cease on the hill, on June 15 at 10:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the White Sox.
+He had a hitless performance in his most recent game (0-for-3) against the White Sox.

 Freddie Freeman Game Info & Props vs. the White Sox